2021 Pac-12 Conference football season: Pac-12 Championship Game

 The Pac-12 Championship Game, the conference's eleventh championship game, will be played on December 3, 2021, at the home stadium of the Las Vegas Raiders at Allegiant Stadium in Paradise, Nevada.
 It will feature the teams with the best conference records from each division, the North and the South.
-Utah, the South Division winner will play Oregon, the winner of the North Division.
+Utah, the South Division winner, will play Oregon, the winner of the North Division.

 Postseason

 Bowl games

 For the 2020–2025 bowl cycle, The Pac-12 will have annually seven appearances in the following bowls: Rose Bowl (unless they are selected for playoffs filled by a Pac-12 team if champion is in the playoffs), LA Bowl, Las Vegas Bowl, Alamo Bowl, Holiday Bowl, and Sun Bowl.
 The Pac-12 teams will go to a New Year's Six bowl if a team finishes higher than the champions of Power Five conferences in the final College Football Playoff rankings.
-The Pac-12 champion are also eligible for the College Football Playoff if they're among the top four teams in the final CFP ranking.
+The Pac-12 champion are also eligible for the College Football Playoff if they are among the top four teams in the final CFP ranking.

 Rankings are from CFP rankings.
 All times Pacific Time Zone.
 Pac-12 teams shown in bold.